Kentico/KInspector/README.md

 ## Description

-KInspector is an application for analyzing the health, performance and security of **[Kentico EMS](https://www.kentico.com/)** solutions.
+KInspector is an application for analyzing the health, performance and security of **[Xperience by Kentico and Kentico Xperience](https://www.kentico.com/)** solutions.

 The application is Kentico version agnostic and has no dependencies on version-specific DLLs.
+Initial support for Xperience by Kentico has been added.
 Most modules are designed to support Kentico 12 and 13, but some will work on older versions as well.

 ## Quick Start